Dear SaaStr: When Is It “Too Early” To Hire Your First Marketer?

 In a perfect world, you’d learn something about marketing first before you hire someone to take it over.
 I.e., you’d experiment and at least make some progress in:

 - Content Marketing.
-Can you get even 1 customer from blogging and writing?
+Can you get even 1 or 2 customers from blogging and writing?

 - Growth Hacking.
-Can you get even a couple of customers by emailing to a list?
+Can you get even a couple of customers by emailing to a small list you’ve built?

 - Event Marketing.
-Can you get any good leads by going to an industry event first?
+Can you get any good leads by going to an industry event?
+Some founders end up very good at this.
+Many are terrible.

 - Drip Marketing.
-Can you set up Hubspot or Intercom or something to reach out programmatically to your leads, and see them convert at a higher rate?
+Can you set up HubSpot or Mailchimp or Activecampaign or something similar to reach out programmatically to your leads, and see them convert at a higher rate?

 - PR.
 Can you get some great PR for your company that leads to customers — any customers?